 If you’ve never heard of the Kia Niro, it can best be described as an eco-friendly compact SUV, the first version of which included a range of hybrid and full electric options.
-Now, the prettier and far more technology advanced second generation is on its way.
+Now, the prettier and far more technologically advanced second generation is on its way.

-Kia Australia has confirmed the next-generation Niro will be making its local debut in late June and will launch with two highly efficient FWD electrified powertrains, including a hybrid (HEV) and full electric vehicle.
+Kia Australia has confirmed the next-generation Niro will be making its local debut in late June and will launch with two highly efficient FWD electrified powertrains, including a hybrid (HEV) and fully electric vehicle.

-Both will be available with a choice of two specification options, the base S trim, and the new flagship GT-Line trim (previously Sport).
+Both will be available with a choice of two specification options, the base S trim and the new flagship GT-Line trim (previously Sport).